RetroPie/RetroPie-Docs/docs/Dreamcast.md

 Audio is choppy and not great, and degrades the longer the emulator is in use.
 Restarting the emulator (and ultimately the Pi) may become a good idea after a couple hours of gameplay.
 There is a memory leak somewhere in the Reicast code.
 Low screen resolution are recommended to get best performance.
 Performance greatly suffers if HD resolutions are used.

-lr-flycast is considered experimental at the moment and can be found in the Manage Experimental Packages menu in the RetroPie Setup Script.
+lr-flycast is can be found in the Manage Optional Packages menu in the RetroPie Setup Script.

 ## ROMS